 An accomplished golfer, Steve has been ranked one of the top five musicians that play golf by Golf Digest Magazine numerous times.
 He is a frequent guest at charity golf tournaments across the country.
 Steve is the brand ambassador for the world class Dancing Rabbit Golf Club at the Pearl River Resort in Philadelphia, Mississippi.

 In 2006, Steve and his wife Gwen started the Steve Azar St. Cecilia Foundation, and annually host the Delta Soul Celebrity Golf & Charity Event.
-Since it’s inception, the foundation has channeled nearly $800,000.00 to many worthwhile causes in the Delta and beyond.
+Since its inception, the foundation has channeled over $950,000 to many worthwhile causes in the Delta and beyond.
 Steve has additionally raised hundreds of thousands of dollars for charitable causes through the auctioning of songs.
 These songs are written for the highest bidder’s charity of choice.

 Steve Azar & The Kings Men made their live debut headlining 2016’s BB King Homecoming Festival.
-The band headlined Mississippi Night At The GRAMMY’s in Los Angeles February 2017, and are the headliner of Mississippi’s Bicentennial Celebration in Jackson, MS. The new record is accompanied by a full-length feature documentary combining the making of the record with the musical trajectory of The Kings Men and the Mississippi Delta’s important musical influence on the world music scene.
-The film, titled Something In The Water, was released on Stingray/Qello August of 2018.
+The band headlined both the Mississippi Night at The GRAMMY’s in Los Angeles during February 2017 and the Mississippi Bicentennial Celebration in Jackson in December of 2017.
+The new record is accompanied by a full-length feature documentary combining the making of the record with the musical trajectory of The Kings Men and the Mississippi Delta’s important musical influence on the world music scene.
+The film, titled Something In The Water, was released in 2017 on Quello-Stingray and GoUSA TV.